hashicorp/terraform-provider-aws/website/docs/r/instance_state.html.markdown

 * `instance_id` - (Required) The ID of the instance.
 * `state` - (Required) - The state of the instance.
 Valid Options: `stopped`, `running`.
-* `force` - (Optional) Forces the instances to stop.
+* `force` - (Optional) When `true`, forces the instances to stop.
 The instances do not have an opportunity to flush file system caches or file system metadata.
 If you use this option, you must perform file system check and repair procedures.
 This option is not recommended for Windows instances.
+Defaults to `false`.

 ## Attributes Reference